AndreiBarsan/andreibarsan.github.io/_posts/2021-03-25-video-tips.md

 However, there are many decisions which must be made in order to determine what makes for a good video.
-While I am still far from an expert in video editing myself, over times I have gathered a number of tips and tricks, and this post is meant to gather them in one place.
+While I am still far from an expert in video editing myself (many of my own videos could benefit from the advice in this post), over time I learned a number of tips and tricks, and this post is meant to gather them in one place.

-Hopefully the tips and references will be helpful to some!
+Hopefully the tips and references will be helpful for people in the process of putting together a paper video!

 <!--more-->